 In the parable of the sower and the seed, Jesus outlined four different scenarios of seed planting.
 Some seed fell on a pathway where it was trampled and the birds ate it.
 Other seed landed on rocky, dry ground.
 Still other seed settled among thorns that eventually choked the seed from growing.
 Lastly, some seed fell on good soil where it grew and produced the intended harvest.

 The seed represents the Word of God that everyone hears.
-The type of soil represents four distinct categories of people.
+Soil types represent four distinct categories of people.
 The first category is those who have hardened hearts and God’s Word has no effect.
-The second category signifies those who initially receive God’s Word, but have no depth….so the seed eventually fades.
-The fourth group hears the Word of God and allows it to penetrate their hearts—their lives exhibit the “fruit” of God’s Word.
+Then, the second category signifies those who initially receive God’s Word, but have no depth….so the seed eventually fades.
+Finally, the fourth group hears the Word of God and allows it to penetrate their hearts—their lives exhibit the “fruit” of God’s Word.

 Then there’s that third group.
 When they initially hear God’s Word, they accept it, yet it gets strangled by the thorns of life.
 Jesus said these people remain unchanged by God’s Word because their focus and priorities are on worldly distractions, the delusion of wealth, and a deep seeded desire for other things.